Pickup driver with lengthy record held in Florida bus crash that killed 8 Mexican farmworkers

 OCALA, Fla.
-(AP) — A man with a long record of dangerous driving pleaded not guilty on Wednesday to driving under the influence-manslaughter in the deaths of eight Mexican farmworkers whose bus was sideswiped by his pickup truck in central Florida, injuring at least 40 other people.
+(AP) — A man with a long record of dangerous driving pleaded not guilty on Wednesday to driving under the influence-manslaughter in the deaths of eight Mexican farmworkers whose bus was sideswiped by his pickup truck in central Florida.
+Dozens more were injured.

 Bryan Maclean Howard, 41, remains jailed without bond for Tuesday's crash where the Florida Highway Patrol says he drove his 2001 Ford pickup into the center line on a two-lane road and sideswiped a farmworker bus, causing it to veer off the road, strike a tree and flip over.
 Court documents giving details of what substance Howard allegedly took remained sealed Wednesday afternoon.